 5. Layer Lighting for Instant Mood (And Visibility)

 Overhead lights alone make campers feel flat.
+These tiny RV lighting ideas go even deeper if you want a full glow-up.
 You want layers: ambient, task, and accent.
 Bonus if it’s all dimmable so you can go from meal prep to cozy campfire vibes with a tap.

 Lighting That Works Hard